dinoeco/masterthesis/README.md

 # masterthesis
-Repo for my masterthesis concerning individual-based models and the dynamic energy budget theory, containing all R-code.
+Repo for my masterthesis.
+An individual-based model based on the dynamic energy budget theory was implemented in R. All final R-scripts can be found in this repo.

 ## Description of material